Friday, October 25, 2013

 Another one of their business ventures

-Creative and restive her mind is never still, so Marla came up with two more inventive ideas.
-Dinnertainment: private dinner parties hosted in your home, condo, or apartment complete with music.
-And Transportainment: Javi tours clients to the off-the-beaten path locations of Isla Mujeres complete with a local history lesson.
+Creative and restive, her mind is never still, so Marla came up with two more inventive ideas.
+Dinnertainment: private dinner parties hosted in your home, condo, or apartment, complete with music.
+And Transportainment: Javi tours clients to the off-the-beaten-path locations of Isla Mujeres, complete with a local history lesson.

-Her criteria for a great business venture are simple: the joy derived must be greater than the time spent, and money earned.
+With all of these enterprises rolling along, Marla realized an important fact about herself.
+She enjoys developing new business ideas.
+Her criteria for a great business venture are simple: the joy derived must be more than the time spent and the money earned.

 Hasta Luego